zekusmaximus/VA_MANUSCRIPT/scenes/ch04-sc02-shadows-in-the-grid.md

       The drones' humming filled the reactor chamber like angry wasps, but the space itself answered with its own voice - a deep resonance as living walls adjusted their molecular structure, centuries-old bioengineering awakening to protect its inhabitants.
 Amara pressed herself against a curved storage tank, feeling the subtle vibration of mycelia networks carrying warnings through the structure's bones.
       "How many?" she whispered, watching bioluminescent patterns pulse through engineered fungi - nature's own communication grid.
       "Four that I counted."
 Kevin's eyes tracked the corporate machines with the instinctive understanding of someone raised reading natural patterns.
 "Military grade.
 Mark Seven pursuit drones.
 But look how they move - they don't understand this space."
       He was right.
 The drones' precise geometric patterns faltered against the reactor chamber's organic architecture, their sensors confused by its living complexity.
-What corporate algorithms saw as random decay was actually centuries of adaptation, layers of community knowledge encoded in patterns too alive to map.
+Amara realized what corporate algorithms saw as random decay was centuries of adaptation—layers of community knowledge encoded in patterns too alive to map.
       Amara pulled out her diagnostic tablet, fingers dancing across its surface.
 "These targeting algorithms...
 I recognize them.
 But they're all wrong here.
 They're trying to impose industrial logic on living systems."
       "Just like they always do," Kevin said softly.
 "They never learn."
       A beam of red light swept past their hiding spot.
 Kevin pulled her back just in time, his hand warm against her shoulder.
 Through her interface, Amara felt the reactor's neural networks respond, its bioluminescent colonies dimming in precise patterns to create shadows where there should be light.